helium/HIP/0098-mobile-subdao-quality-of-service-requirements.md

 Each Radio and Access Point is given a heartbeat multiplier of either 0 or 1.
 This multiplier only affects Proof of Coverage rewards.

-Each Radio and Access Point is awarded 1 point for a successful heartbeat in each hour, with a maximum of 24 points in the Reward Period.
+Each Radio and Access Point is awarded 1 point for a valid heartbeat in each hour, with a maximum of 24 points in the Reward Period.
 All Radios and Access Points with at least 12 points in the 24-hour Reward Period are given a heartbeat multiplier of 1 and will be eligible to earn PoC MOBILE Rewards.

 ### Speed Test Reward Tiers​
 Many locations where connectivity is being deployed, including some rural areas, do not always have the high-speed Internet connectivity needed to meet the acceptable Internet requirements for Genesis rewards consistently.
 Note, the tiering and multipliers proposed below are only applicable to PoC rewards, MOBILE Rewards for data transfers are not affected.